Southeast Asian journalists train in environmental reporting

 For the past couple of decades, Aireen Jaymalin made a living exploring volcanoes soon after they erupted, and traversing villages days after typhoons had blown through.
 As a breaking news TV reporter from the Philippines, she can recall a time when there were no standard safety procedures or off-limits danger zones.

-Now 51, she said she has gained a certain wisdom and that her efforts now go toward explaining environmental catastrophes to residents, and solutions that can help them after disasters.
+Now 51, she said she has gained certain wisdom and her efforts now go towards explaining environmental catastrophes to residents, and solutions that can help them following disasters.

 A region at risk